 NOTE: If you computer fails to recognize the CAC reader driver, you may need to try a different computer to do the update.

-Now your SCR-331 reader can be used with Windows 7,8, Vista and / or your Mac.
+Now your SCR-331 reader can be used with Windows 8, 7, Vista or Mac.

 FIRMWARE UPDATE for SCR-3310 reader